Climate Change Response

 1.5℃/2℃ 4℃

-Resource Efficiency Use of efficient means of transportation/efficient production and distribution processes Medium Low ・Promote efficiency in transportation
+Resource Efficiency Utilization of efficient transportation methods, efficient production and distribution processes Medium Low ・Promote efficiency in transportation

 ・Promote efficiency in manufacturing processes